caruizdiaz/Dinstar-SMS-API-Client/README.md

 Full featured C# API version is now available for Windows!

-Contact me by email at carlos.ruizdiaz@gmail.com if interested.
+Contact me by email to carlos.ruizdiaz@gmail.com if interested.

 Dinstar-SMS-API-Client
 ======================